Tim Carvell: Career

 For the first nine years after he graduated from college, Carvell wrote for a number of New York-based publications, including Fortune, Sports Illustrated for Women and Entertainment Weekly.
 He also contributed humor pieces to McSweeney's Quarterly Concern and the op-ed page of The New York Times.

 Carvell stumbled into a comedy career "by accident".
 He heard about an opening on the TV comedy series The Daily Show with Jon Stewart from Steve Bodow, one of the writers on that show.
 He submitted a writing sample that consisted of the headlines that Jon Stewart reads at the desk and dialogue between Stewart and correspondents.
 Carvell was then interviewed by the show's head writer and the executive producer.
 He joined the show in March 2004, just as the 2004 U.S. presidential campaign was becoming a common news topic.
 Describing the subsequent meeting with Stewart as "surreal", Carvell says, "it felt uncannily like I was suddenly a guest on the show, only without a book or movie to promote."
 In 2011, Carvell became the series' head writer.
-As a staff writer for the show, he won six Emmy Awards between 2004–2012.
+As a staff writer for the show, he won six Emmy Awards between 2004 and 2012.

 Since 2005, he has written the "Planet Tad" column for Mad magazine.
 In 2012, he wrote a book based on the column, also called Planet Tad.
 In 2014, Carvell followed John Oliver to his new HBO series Last Week Tonight with John Oliver, where he serves as showrunner for the series.